-TROY G. ROSASCO is a leading 9/11 lawyer in the nation and was recently selected by his peers as a 2018 Super Lawyer for his representation of severely injured and ill clients.
-He is a founding partner of Turley, Hansen & Rosasco, LLP.
+TROY G. ROSASCO is one of the leading 9/11 attorneys in the nation.
 Troy has been representing 9/11 victims and their families since October 2001.
-He understands your health concerns and has the experience to get you all the compensation and healthcare you deserve from the 9/11 Victim Compensation Fund and the World Trade Center Health Program.
-He has wide experience helping clients navigate the claims filing process for 9/11 cancer claims.
+He was recently selected by his peers as a 2018 Super Lawyer for his representation of 9/11 first responders, downtown residents and downtown workers who were exposed to toxins in Manhattan below Canal Street and at the Pentagon.
+He understands your health concerns and has the experience to get you all the compensation and healthcare benefits you deserve from the 9/11 Victim Compensation Fund and the World Trade Center Health Program.
+He has wide experience helping clients coordinating all claims associated with your 9/11 Victim Compensation claim, including Social Security disability and other benefits.

 When other lawyers need to learn about the 9/11 Victim Compensation Fund, they turn to Troy G. Rosasco.
 He is an Adjunct Professor of Law at St. John’s University School of Law where he has taught about the September 11th Victim Compensation Fund.
 He frequently lectures to other attorneys and courts about the September 11th Victim Compensation Fund and the World Trade Center Health Program.

-Beside his legal skills, Troy is known for his compassion and always tries to speak to his clients personally:
+Beside his legal skills, Troy is known for his compassion and always tries to listen and speak to his clients personally:

 As a 9/11 lawyer, he wrote his first legal article about 9/11 benefits in October of 2001 and has continued to write about 9/11 Zadroga Act through 2018.
 In addition, Newsday, Fox News, ABC, the British Broadcasting Corporation (BBC) and Telecare TV have interviewed him and his clients on 9/11 related cancer claim matters.

-Troy is an elected Fellow in the national College of Workers’ Compensation Lawyers, a member of the national Workplace Injury Litigation Group (WILG) , a former member of the Board of Directors of the National Organization of Social Security Claimant Representatives (NOSSCR), a former Vice- Chairman of the New York Workers’ Compensation Alliance, a former member of the Board of Directors of the New York Injured Workers’ Bar Association.
+Troy is an elected Fellow in the national College of Workers’ Compensation Lawyers, a member of the national Workplace Injury Litigation Group (WILG), a former member of the Board of Directors of the National Organization of Social Security Claimant Representatives (NOSSCR), a former Vice- Chairman of the New York Workers’ Compensation Alliance, a former member of the Board of Directors of the New York Injured Workers’ Bar Association, a member of the Nassau County Bar Association Attorney Grievance Committee, and was the 2017 – 2018 Chair of the Suffolk County Workers’ Compensation and Social Security disability law Committee.

 - J.D., St John’s University School of Law, 1989